andriykutsevol/aktemplategocasbin/README.md

 # aktemplategocasbin
-Golang DDD template with support of Casbin, MongoDB, Redis, GRPC, etc...
+Golang DDD template with support of Casbin, PostgreSQL, MongoDB, Redis, GRPC, etc...

 This project is based on https://github.com/linzhengen/ddd-gin-admin